 Yes, any UNH undergraduate may use CFAR services.
 We recommend that all students, especially first year and transfer students, visit CFAR within their first few weeks of classes.

-Come to CFAR drop-in hours as soon as you know you're having difficulty.
+Connect with CFAR as soon as you know you're having difficulty.
 We can help you with strategies to get back on track and/or refer you to other campus resources.
 It is always a good idea to talk to your professor and/or TAs during office hours.

 CFAR does not provide subject area tutoring, but we can help you with strategies to help you learn the material.
 We can also coach you on how to hire a tutor.
 In addition, students eligible for TRIO Student Support Services may be able to receive free content tutoring.